 Self harming is a way of feeling something, anything, even if that something is pain.

-There is scientific evidence to support the idea that self harming does actually make some people feel better.
+There is scientific evidence to support the idea that self-harming does actually make some people feel better.
 We experience physical and emotional pain in the same part of the brain.
 When you stub your toes or jam your finger in a door you experience a shot of extreme pain, but if you wait a few seconds it lessens considerably all of a sudden.
 That happens because the brain releases pain killer endorphins to protect you.
-Those endorphins also sooth emotional pain.
-So, while self harming can cause pain to begin with, once those endorphins kick in they can make a person in huge emotional distress feel better.
+Those endorphins also soothe emotional pain.
+So, while self-harming can cause pain to begin with, once those endorphins kick in they can make a person in huge emotional distress feel better.

-- About 2.5% of 10 – 24 year olds have deliberately injured themselves in the past four weeks
+- About 2.5% of 10 to 24-year-olds have deliberately injured themselves in the past four weeks

-The youngest child Ms O’Regan has worked with was a Year 7 girl.
+The youngest child Ms O’Regan has worked with was a 12-year-old girl.

-If a person who self harms becomes even more despairing and their pain and illness escalates, then yes, they are at risk of suicide.
-Like self harm, suicide presents as a logical answer to an existing problem.
+If a person who self-harms becomes even more despairing and their pain and illness escalate, then yes, they are at risk of suicide.
+Like self-harm, suicide presents as a logical answer to an existing problem.
 Our challenge is to be present enough that we see the warning signs and are able to offer other answers.

 What about the theory that, ‘They’re just doing it for attention’?

 They’re not.
 It would be extremely rare to self-harm for attention.
 Kids are often very secretive about it.
 Many will harm the soles of their feet, the groin area or the abdomen so that it is never discovered.
 People who self-harm are in need.
 They need help with the underlying problems.
 They need help to find different coping strategies.
 And they need a lot of understanding.

 Why not follow Linda’s blog?
 You’ll receive useful information to help support your kids as they navigate their school years.